 Strengths and Weaknesses

 Water Fire Extinguishers are good for tackling fires involving burning paper, wood and soft furnishing (Class A fires), as the water soaks into the materials and cools them, while extinguishing the fire.
 This type of extinguisher does not contain harmful chemicals but has a low fire fighting rating.
 Due to this water fire extinguishers are usually large and heavy to overcome their lack in fire fighting power.
 It is also important to remember that water is an electrolyte and conducts electricity.
 Care must therefore be taken with regards to accidental use on exposed power cables.
 However, both the weight and the conductivity problems can be overcome by using water extinguishers with environmentally friendly additives.
 Water extinguishers with additives have a higher fire fighting rating which, therefore, allows the use of smaller and lighter extinguishers.
 Many water extinguishers with additive are also safe for accidental use on electricity.
 To make sure that they are safe make sure that they have been dielectrically tested.
 As they are mostly free of harmful substances, water fire extinguishers are especially suitable in households where children have access to the extinguishers and an accidental discharge is possible.

 Foam Fire Extinguishers, also called AFFF FOAM (Aqueous Film Forming Foam) create a smothering film of foam over the fire, which starves the fire of oxygen.
 The foam also penetrates porous materials and cools the fire through evaporation of the water content in the foam.
 As the foam creates a foam carpet on burning liquids like petrol, foam extinguishers are also suitable for flammable liquids and areas where man-made fibres in soft furnishings and carpets might liquidise under the influence of heat.
 Foam extinguishers are safe for use with electrical equipment if they had a successful dielectric test and are used at a safety distance of 1 meter.
-The electrical equipment will be seriously damaged by the liquid.
+The electrical equipment will of course be damaged by the liquid.